A frustrated woman looks over her credit card statements.

 If your card issuer detects suspicious activity, they will place a hold on your account and may immediately notify you.
 Depending on your communication settings, the notification might be by phone call, text message, or email.
 At that point, you can confirm whether the activity is legitimate, and your credit card company can help you initiate a fraud report if necessary.

-Knowing what may trigger a credit card fraud alert can help you protect yourself from real threats.
+When you know what may trigger a credit card fraud alert you can protect yourself from real threats.
 If you believe you’re the victim of a credit card scam or theft, you can contact your card issuer to report suspected fraud immediately, hopefully stopping criminals in their tracks.

 Next steps